Admissions for September Are Now Open

 All course notes can be found in the Year 1 Student Handbook which is provided to each student upon enrolment, alongside the yearly calendar, timetable and other important information.

 All students have access to the Weekend Madrassa Online Portal.
 Classes are recorded and uploaded online which can be accessed by students throughout the week as revision.
 Students can also check and complete their homework and can also access extra resources such as videos, audio clips and articles to assist them with their studies.

 *The Online Portal and the homework page is shown in the video.

-Aadaab [Ethics & Morals] – A study of the most important Islamic etiquettes including respecting parents, controlling anger, eating, sleeping, giving salam, looking after guests, choosing friends, reciting salawat etc. This subject is based on a study of 60 ahadith.
+Aadaab [Ethics & Morals] – A study of the most important Islamic etiquettes including respecting parents, controlling anger, the aadaab of eating, sleeping, giving salam, looking after guests, choosing friends, reciting salawat etc. This subject is based on a collection of 60 ahadith.

 Aqidah [Theology] – A study of the beliefs and creed of Ahl Sunnah Wal Jama’ah.
 In this subject students learn about Allah, the angels, the prophets, what happens after we die and study descriptions of Paradise & Hell.